Knee: Intracapsular

 The knee is stabilized by a pair of cruciate ligaments.
 These ligaments are both extrasynovial, intracapsular ligaments.
 The anterior cruciate ligament (ACL) stretches from the lateral condyle of femur to the anterior intercondylar area.
-The ACL is critically important because it prevents the tibia from being pushed too far anterior relative to the femur.
+The ACL prevents the tibia from being pushed too far anterior relative to the femur.
 It is often torn during twisting or bending of the knee.
 The posterior cruciate ligament (PCL) stretches from medial condyle of femur to the posterior intercondylar area.
 This ligament prevents posterior displacement of the tibia relative to the femur.
 Injury to this ligament is uncommon but can occur as a direct result of forced trauma to the ligament.

 The transverse ligament stretches from the lateral meniscus to the medial meniscus.
 It passes in front of the menisci.
 It is divided into several strips in 10% of cases.
 The two menisci are attached to each other anteriorly by the ligament.
 The posterior (of Wrisberg) and anterior meniscofemoral ligaments (of Humphrey) stretch from the posterior horn of the lateral meniscus to the medial femoral condyle.
 They pass anterior and posterior to the posterior cruciate ligament respectively.
 The meniscotibial ligaments (or "coronary") stretches from inferior edges of the menisci to the periphery of the tibial plateaus.